MelonMTRS/Falcon-Dissassembler/README.md

 expected release: may or march 2021 at most but possibly sooner.

 # desc
-It's an 32 and 64 bit dissassembler and decompiler.
+It's an x86 dissassembler and  32 and 64 bit decompiler

 # features
 * instant scanning